 Downtown Walla Walla Farmers Market

-Walla Walla’s farmers market split into two different markets in 2013.
-The two markets overlapped on Saturday from 9 AM to 1 PM and while the Downtown Farmers’ Market had 26 produce vendors, the Valley Farmers Market had only 1-2 produce vendors.
+In 2013, Walla Walla’s farmers market was split into two different markets.
+The two markets overlapped on Saturday from 9 AM to 1 PM, and while the Downtown Farmers’ Market had 26 produce vendors, the Valley Farmers Market had only 1-2 produce vendors.
 WWCH maintained friendly relations with the Valley Market but concentrated its produce recovery efforts on the Downtown Market.

 In March and April, the Harvest VISTA:

 · Attended all Downtown Farmers Market planning meetings

 · Presented WWCH’s mission and goals to the vendors and manager

 · Passed out fliers explaining the gleaning program

 Once market started, the market manager sent out communication on behalf of the VISTA through a weekly farmers market email newsletter.
 By closely working with the market manager, WWCH gained credibility and benefitted from frequent “plugs” by the manager for farm vendors to donate.

 The Downtown Walla Walla Farmers Market is held on Saturday and Sunday May through October.
 In 2012, vendors voiced that they were glad to have a place to donate but would like more consistency moving forward.
 Thus, in 2013 the Harvest VISTA dedicated each weekend to the market.
 On Saturdays, volunteers covered the booth during market and assisted the VISTA in picking up donations at 1 PM from vendors and loading the BMAC truck with produce to bring to the BMAC Food Warehouse.
 Sunday’s market saw a fraction of the customers; thus instead of setting up a booth, WWCH came 15 minutes before the closingto pick up donations and bring them to the warehouse.